 Different reasons draw faithful to venerate St. Padre Pio

-A woman venerates the relic of the heart of St. Padre Pio at Immaculate Conception Church in Lowell, Mass.
-The church was the first stop in a Sept.
-21- 23 tour of the relic to the Boston area.
-Pilot photo/ Gregory L. Tracy
+Dalila Patrizzi venerates the relic of St. Padre Pio at Immaculate Conception in Lowell Sept.
+21. Worried about potential crowds, Patrizzi and her son waited outside the church from the early morning and ended up being the first in line to publically venerate the relic.
+Pilot photo/Gregory L. Tracy

 BRAINTREE -- Virginia Fierro met St. Padre Pio back when she was 14 and still living in Italy, and on Sept.
-21, she had the chance to venerated his heart.
+21, she had the chance to venerate his heart.

 Sitting in a pew in St. Leonard's Church in Boston's North End, Fierro said she lived in Italy until moving to the United States in 1956, and it was there that she met the saint.